A nonlinear version of Bourgain's projection theorem: Introduction and statement of results

 For general ambient dimension, under the hypothesis $\hdim(A)=d/2$, Falconer proved in his original paper \cite{Falconer85} that $\hdim(\Delta(A))\ge 1/2$.
 This bound turned out to be quite hard to improve upon.
-By combining results of N.~Katz-T.~Tao \cite{KatzTao01} and J.~Bourgain \cite{Bourgain03}, it follows that if $A$ is a Borel planar set with $\hdim(A)\ge 1$, then \be \hdim(\Delta(A))\ge 1/2 +c, \ee where $c$ is a small universal constant.
+By combining results of N.~Katz-T.~Tao \cite{KatzTao01} and J.~Bourgain \cite{Bourgain03}, it follows that if $A$ is a Borel planar set with $\hdim(A)\ge 1$, then

+where $c$ is a small universal constant.
 We discuss the result of Katz-Tao and Bourgain in more detail below.